Michael A. Gilbert: Applications in argumentation theory

-Gender theory
+Gender studies

 Gilbert's academic scholarship evolved to include to gender, particularly transgender, issues after the death of his second wife in 1984; he was 39 years old at the time.
 "I realized that life wasn't a dress rehearsal," he told Salon in an interview.
 "I began to come out, and I felt less of a separation between my cross-dressing self and my academic self.
 I began to explore it philosophically."
 Out of the many groups and subgroups of transgender people, his work focuses on three: early-declared transsexuals (those who identified and came out as transsexual in their childhood), late-declared transsexuals (those who came out as transsexual in their adulthood), and cross-dressers.

 His early research showed that "early-declared transsexuals do not have a strong sense of difference in personality or internal phenomenology before and after transition from one gender to another."
 However, due to the "public nature of socialization" that allows transgender individuals with the possibility of becoming a member of the "opposite" sex, an average cross dresser or a late-declared transsexual may not have a "strong and early enough identification to qualify on this ground."
 In 2008, he received a grant from Social Sciences and Humanities Research Council of Canada to conduct a "careful scholarly investigation on the philosophical basis of the distinction between early and late-declared transsexuals, and its implications for gender theory."
 Using open-ended informal interviews, Gilbert collected information on the "social and internal experiences of both late-declared transsexuals and cross-dressers" to better understand their experiences of pursuing a gender- transition.
 He intended for these discussions to enter into and investigate the "raging dispute" surrounding the concept of autogynephilia proposed by Ray Blanchard which distinguishes between early-declared transsexuals and late-declared transsexuals or and cross-dressers based on the underlying motivations and causes for their gender diversity.
 Gilbert's investigation also explored the extent of influence that external social forces have on a transgender individual's experience and personal identity.